renanslucena88/DesignPatterns/README.md

     c.
 Static structures are more flexible

-  2. FactoryMethod
+  2. Factory Method

     a.
+Create an instance of many derived of classes
+    b.
 Also known as Virtual Constructor
+    c.
+Create realtime object factories and let the object decides the type dynamically
+    d.
+The Factory Method has an interface that creates the object but the subclasses will decide which class will be instantiated

+  2. Abstract Method

+    a.
+Very similar than Factory Method
     b.
-Create realtime object factories and let the object decides the type dynamically
+Create an instance of many families of classes
     c.
-The Factory Method has an interface that creates the object but the subclasses will decide which class will be instantiated
+Classes and objects within this pattern are:
+              - AbstractFactory
+              - ConcrecteFactory
+              - AbstractProduct
+              - Product
+    d.
+The creation of subclasses becomes more flexible
+    e.
+Negative Point.
+Perhaps it's needed to create so many subclasses of the class Creator only to create a ConcreteProduct